Aosta, the little Rome of the Alps

 The Arch of Augustus welcomes you

 The first thing you see as you enter the city is the Arch of Augustus.
-Built between 25 and 23 B.C. to celebrate the Roman victory over the local population, it is one of the starting points for any visit to the historic centre.
-It stands 11.5 metres high and is made of soft local stone that has deteriorated greatly over the years, so that the reliefs that adorned it are illegible; the arch was partly protected by a slate roof built in 1716 to shelter it from water penetration.
+Built in 25 B.C. to celebrate Rome’s victory over the local population, it is one of the starting points for any visit to the historic centre.
+It stands 11.5 metres high and is made of soft local stone that has deteriorated greatly over the years, so that the reliefs that once adorned it are now illegible; the arch was partly protected by a slate roof built in 1716 to shelter it from water penetration.

 A short walk from the Arch is the Roman bridge, a humpback bridge which spans the old course of the Buthier stream, perfectly preserved and still in use today, which was part of the Roman Via delle Gallie.

-Leaving the Arch of Augustus behind, along Via Sant'Anselmo, to access the historical centre you pass through Porta Pretoria, the only Roman gate that has survived undamaged to this day, and which was built in the same period as the Arch.
+Leaving the Arch of Augustus behind, along Via Sant'Anselmo you can access the historical centre by passing through Porta Pretoria, which has survived undamaged to this day and was built in the same period as the Arch.
 With three openings—a central one for carts, and two side openings for pedestrians—it was composed of two curtain walls separated by a central courtyard that served as a parade ground.
-On the eastern façade there are still traces of the marble slabs of the original cladding, along with signs of the components that supported the gates that were closed at night.
-In the Middle Ages, the Porta Pretoria was inhabited by a noble family that took possession of the north side of the tower; today it is home to the tourist information office.
+On the eastern façade there are still traces of the marble slabs of the original cladding, along with signs of the components that supported the gates which used to be were closed at night.
+In the Middle Ages, a chapel dedicated to the Holy Trinity was built on top of the gate, but this was demolished in 1926.

 The majestic Roman Theatre

-A few steps from Porta Pretoria stands the majestic façade of the Roman Theatre, a masterpiece of Roman provincial architecture of the High Empire, 22 metres high and alleviated by three rows of arches and windows of different sizes.
-Of the tiers of seats that could seat up to 3 or 4 thousand spectators, only the lower six near the orchestra now remain.
-What we see of the stage wall, of which only the foundations are left, indicates that it was adorned with columns and statues.
-A portico connected it to the amphitheatre area, although today only a few arches remain, incorporated into a 13th-century convent.
+A few steps from Porta Pretoria stands the majestic façade of the Roman Theatre, a masterpiece of Roman provincial architecture of the High Empire, measuring 22 metres in height and alleviated by three rows of arches and windows of different sizes.
+Of the tiers of seats that could seat up to three or four thousand spectators, only those near the orchestra now remain.

-During the Middle Ages, the theatre was completely neglected and partly used to create other buildings, which were only demolished in the first half of the 20th century thanks to a restoration campaign that allowed it to be returned to the city.
+During the Middle Ages, other buildings were built next to the theatre.
+These were only demolished in the first half of the 20th century thanks to a restoration campaign that allowed the theatre to be returned to the city.

 The enigma of the Criptoportico Forense